binarybrain11/Archipelago/worlds/fftii/docs/en_Final Fantasy Tactics Ivalice Island.md

 - END (only when sidequests are enabled)

-Because in vanilla the Limberry Castle Cemetary gives out two stones (one from Zalera and one from Meliadoul), Inside Limberry Castle was chosen as a possible location for z Zodiac Stone to maintain some parity with vanilla.
+Because in vanilla the Limberry Castle Cemetary gives out two stones (one from Zalera and one from Meliadoul), Inside Limberry Castle was chosen as a possible location for a Zodiac Stone to maintain some parity with vanilla.

 ## Can I play this single player?